syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Trackball.md

 ![Trackball Label Template support in MAUI chart](Trackball_images/maui_chart_trackball_label_template.png)

-## Customize the Axis Label with DataTemplate
+## Trackball axis label template

-Customize the appearance of axis label of trackball using [TrackballLabelTemplate[]() property of [ChartAxis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html).
+To customize the appearance of axis labels on the trackball, you can use the [TrackballLabelTemplate]() property of the [ChartAxis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html).

 {% tabs %}